m4r35n357/ODE-Playground/README.md

 ### Run a basic ODE simulation (ODE call):

 Runs a named simulation, and prints results to stdout.
-Each line consists of a column each for x, y, z, t, followed by three minima/maxima tags for generating bifurcation diagrams.
+Each line consists of a column each for x, y, z, t, followed by three turning point tags for generating bifurcation diagrams.

 **tsm-model-type** (c executables)